ckipp01/chronica/wiki/andaga-core.md

 Below are the current routes that exist:

  - `GET /categories` used to retrieve a list of categories that have been used
- - `GET /log` used for retrieving a certain amount of logs with an optional
+ - `GET /log` used for retrieving a certain amount of logs with an optional amount parameter
- - amount parameter `POST /log` used for storing logs `GET /projects` used to
+ - `POST /log` used for storing logs
- - retrieve a list of projects that have been used `GET /tags` used to retrieve
+ - `GET /projects` used to retrieve a list of projects that have been used
- - a list of tags that have been used
+ - `GET /tags` used to retrieve a list of tags that have been used

-As I continue to expand [ándaga-cli](andaga-cli.html) this api will become more robust
+As I hopefully continue to expand [ándaga-cli](andaga-cli.html) this api will become more robust

 ```scala mdoc:tags:andaga-core